NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

         via a combination of an object-reference to the table and a list of the lables of columns.

     * **Column-based tables:** are implemented via the new neurodata_type :ref:`DynamicTable <sec-DynamicTable>`.
-      A DynamicTable is simplified-speaking just a collection of an arbitrary number of :ref:`TableColumn <sec-TableColumn>` datasets (all with equal length) and a dataset storing row ids and a dataset storing column names.
+      A DynamicTable is simplified-speaking just a collection of an arbitrary number of :ref:`VectorData <sec-VectorData>` table column datasets (all with equal length) and a dataset storing row ids and a dataset storing column names.
 The advantage of the column-based store is that it i) makes it easy to add new columns to the table without the need for extensions and ii) the column-based storage makes it easy to read individual columns efficiently (while reading full rows requires reading from multiple datasets).
 DynamicTable is used, e.g.,